influxdata/influxdb-client-php/README.md

 | timeout          | Describing the number of seconds to wait while trying to connect to a server.
 Use 0 to wait indefinitely. | :warning: required `Guzzle` HTTP client | int                               | 10           |
 | proxy            | specify an HTTP proxy, or an array to specify different proxies for different protocols.                  | :warning: required `Guzzle` HTTP client | string                            | none         |

-#### Custom configured HTTP client
+#### Custom HTTP client

-This following code show you how to use [cURL](https://github.com/php-http/curl-client) HTTP client:
+The following code shows how to use and configure [cURL](https://github.com/php-http/curl-client) HTTP client:

 ##### Install dependencies via composer